jyemin/mongo-java-driver/docs/reference/content/upgrading.md

     must switch to either `mongodb-driver-sync` or `mongodb-driver-legacy`, depending on which API is being used.
 Care should be taken to ensure that neither of the uber-jars are included via a transitive dependency, as that could introduce versioning conflicts.
   * Java 8 is now the minimum supported version.
 Applications using older versions of Java must remain on a 3.x driver release.
+  * Several binary compatibility breaks were introduced (in particular, the change to the signature of the insert helper methods), so any classes that link to the driver must be recompiled in order to work with this release.

 ## Upgrading from the 1.12 Reactive Streams driver